 Even better, we love staying with generous friends along the way.
 Our various jobs throughout the years have bestowed us with friends scattered all over—a bummer sometimes when you wish people were closer, but a gift when you’re traveling and they open their doors wide.
 My favorite memories of the Blue Bike Tour were staying overnight with friends and watching our kids play together.
 The best.

 We’re just now at the stage where all three kids can fairly quietly listen to an entire audiobook.
-Our new (to us) car helps enormously, because each seat has an audiojack that allows the kids to listen via headphones, straight from the CD playing in the car—easier for them to listen; easier for Kyle and I to grab a conversation.
-Even better, when we rent a car with bluetooth, we can play a digital audiobook straight from our phones and pipe it through the speakers.
+Our new (to us) car helps enormously, because each seat has an audio jack that allows the kids to listen via headphones, straight from the CD playing in the car—easier for them to listen; easier for Kyle and me to grab a conversation.
+Even better, when we rent a car with Bluetooth, we can play a digital audiobook straight from our phones and pipe it through the speakers.
 Our local library has a great children’s audiobook collection, and I think more and more are making it a priority.

 6. Sunset movies.

 We all get the stir-crazy feeling by the time evening rolls around, which is when we (at long last) break out the movies.
 No in-house DVD player here; we simply pull up a movie downloaded onto our iPad or laptop and let a kid in the middle hold it for all three of them.
 This headphone splitter makes traveling a godsend—one of our favorite purchases for our round-the-world trip.

 Like most everything else, road-tripping is more enjoyable when you go slow.
 If we’re hauling a long distance with kids, we don’t even try to “make good time.”
 We might have one or two days of eight-hour driving; otherwise, we aim for four to six.

 The leisurely pace means enjoying the scenery, and it also buffers time for pit stops, playground breaks, scenic detours, and seeing friends.
 Enjoy the ride, in other words.